St John Ambulance Turangi Receives Distribution From King Country Trust (previously the King Country Electric Power Trust)

 Attached photo Left to Right

-Uwe Kroll, Robert Carter, Adie Doyle (Chair of KCEPT), Fraser Lake, Graeme Cosford, Sandra Greenslade
+Uwe Kroll, Robert Carter, Adie Doyle (Chair of KCT), Fraser Lake, Graeme Cosford, Sandra Greenslade